 Bridges to Translation offers funding for pilot projects

-As part of its mission to accelerate discoveries to benefit human health, Penn State Clinical and Translational Science Institute will award funding to support five to 10 pilot pilot projects through its Bridges to Translation award.
+As part of its mission to accelerate discoveries to benefit human health, Penn State Clinical and Translational Science Institute regularly awards funding to support pilot projects through its Bridges to Translation award.

 The translation of biomedical and health discoveries to application is a long and complex process with high costs and substantial failure rates.
 As such, the institute seeks to fund pilot projects that build linkages and overcome roadblocks at any stage in the translational process.

 Special consideration will be given to projects that focus on development or applications addressing social and environmental determinants of health, specifically as these releate to rural and other vulnerable populations who experience health disparities.
 This topic includes, but is not limited to: